-The administrative offences in the media sector are also weighted by the ERC in the process of renewal of licences, which can cause an adverse effect resulting in the denial of the request for renewal.
+The administrative offences in the media sector are also weighted by the ERC in the process of licence renewal, which can cause an adverse effect resulting in the denial of the request for renewal.

-27 Appeal procedure
+29 Appeal procedure

 How can decisions of the regulators be challenged and on what bases?